Jozdien/veris-web/README.md

-This is a website for college administration, built in NextJS, a React framework.
+This is a website framework for college administration called Veris, built in NextJS, a React framework.
 The website design illustrates features for profile overview, along with the scope for adding attendance, marking, fees, events, etc.

 ## How to Run